-The DA14583 has a complete power management function integrated with a Buck DC-DC converter and separate LDOs for the different power domains of the system.
+The DA14581 has a complete power management function integrated with Buck or Boost DC-DC converter and separate LDOs for the different power domains of the system.
 The system diagram of the analog power block is presented in Figure 55.

-- · On-chip LDOs, without external capacitors - Synchronous DC-DC converter configured as Buck (step-down) converter for increased efficiency when running from a Lithium coin-cell or 2 Alkaline batteries down to 2.35 V. - Battery voltage measurement ADC (multiplexed input from general purpose ADC) - Use of small external components (2.2 $\mu H$ inductor and 1 $\mu F$ capacitor)
+- On-chip LDOs, without external capacitors - Synchronous DC-DC converter which can be configured as either:

+- Boost (step-up) converter, starting from 0.9 V, when running from an Alkaline/NiMH cell. - Buck (step-down) converter for increased efficiency when running from a Lithium coin-cell or 2 Alkaline batteries down to 2.35 V.

+- Battery voltage measurement ADC (multiplexed input from general purpose ADC) - Use of small external components (2.2 $\mu H$ inductor and 1 $\mu F$ capacitor)